jmaas/rsyslog-configs/7-stable/README.md

-These configurations have only been tested with the rsyslog packages as provided with RHEL/CentOS 7.x.
+These configurations have only been tested with the stock rsyslog packages as provided with RHEL/CentOS 7.x.
+The use of the official distro packages is recommended since they are the most stable in regards to versioning and thus the configuration options.
+Tracking the upstream repo requires you to test your conffiguration is the upstream versions keeps bumping.

 Configuration files
 ===================